MarionLeHerisson/HurtelVisio/README.md

 Co-developped with [César Guillotel](http://cesar.vonc.fr/).

 Full documentation [here](http://code.vonc.fr/?a=88) or inside the files : **Hurtel Visio - Documentation technique.docx** and **Hurtel Visio - Manuel d'utilisation.docx**.
 All documentation only available in french for now !

+## Surprise !
+I uploaded the `Fails` folder : it contains the most surprising pictures we obtained when testing some algorithms.
+Enjoy ! :)